miranda-ng/miranda-ng/protocols/FacebookRM/docs/facebook - readme.txt

 --------------------------------
        Version history
 --------------------------------

+0.2.3.1 - 15.3.2014
+ !
+Allow more Miranda instances to be connected to same account at same time !
+Fix showing duplicates of sent messages (at the cost of slowing down whole processing and sending only one message at a time :()
+ !
+Crash fix (thanks ghazan)

+0.2.3.0 - 11.3.2014
+ + Add option to keep messages unread and loading only inbox messages
+ + Add contact menu item to open "Conversation history" on website
+ * Mark messages as read when they are really read in Miranda (only for private conversations - group chats are still marked as read instantly)
+ * Don't notify errors marked as "silent" by Facebook
+ * Use user-defined account name in popups (thanks ghazan) !
+Hotfix for sticky number (some FB API update)
+ !
+Fix loading unread (offline) messages
+ !
+Fixed loading sent messages (from other connected devices) !
+Workaround to "receive" unsupported attachments in messages !
+Fixed url to (old) mobile website (thanks Naseem)
+ !
+Various internal code fixes, changes and cleaning (thanks ghazan)

 0.2.2.1 - 27.11.2013
  !
 Fixed marking messages of some multichats as read
  !
 Fixed downloading avatars of some contacts (and repeated downloading of them again and again...)